 You can find a lot of practice readings, tests and quizzes on this site.
 There are also games, puzzles, and practice activities to help you learn academic vocabulary.

 For the most effective, step by step practice, take one of the EnglishHints' test prep courses:

 To practice for the listening and (academic) reading tests see also Comprehension Exercises

 OR individual pages:

 For the listening or reading test see the comprehension quizzes and tests listed in Listening and Reading Comprehension Exercises (tests based on talks with transcripts, so you can practice listening, reading, or both), especially

 See Essay Writing Practice for the most important essay writing tips (and practice exercises for a small fee if you're interested in more.)

 See the TOEFL ibt Speaking Test for information on the new version of that section (with 4 questions instead of 6) and for preparation hints & practice links.

 See also (for help with academic and test vocabulary)

-and the EnglishHints' sitemap.
+Finally, you can find pages on English skills (writing, reading, listening, & speaking-- as well as grammar, vocabulary, & more) using the EnglishHints' sitemap.
 The English Detective back issues link to some excellent readings and talks on a variety of subjects.
 They are designed to practice the vocabulary you will need for academic study in an English speaking country.